-Despite the widespread rollout of vaccines this year, the Covid-19 pandemic remains a threat to healthcare systems worldwide.
+Despite the widespread rollout of vaccines over 2021, the Covid-19 pandemic remains a threat to healthcare systems worldwide.
 Numerous treatments and vaccines are hitting the late-stage pipeline, which could greatly expand the anti-Covid-19 arsenal.

 In the last few months, many biotech companies have been pushing Covid-19 vaccines and drugs into late-stage clinical testing, in the hopes of widening the range of options for prevention and treatment.

-Meanwhile, the rollout of vaccines based on viral vectors such as from AstraZeneca and Johnson & Johnson was clouded by fears over rare side effects involving blood clots.
+Meanwhile, the rollout of vaccines based on viral vectors such as from AstraZeneca and Johnson & Johnson was clouded by international spats and fears over rare side effects involving blood clots.

 “The two strongest achievements of European companies with no contest are the AstraZeneca/University of Oxford’s partnership … as well as BioNTech’s partnership with the American giant Pfizer,” said Frederic Garzoni, Director of the UK firm Imophoron, which is developing a Covid-19 vaccine.
 “Many more are coming.”